dinelkathilina/FavoritesMovieBackend/README.md

     dotnet run
     ```
     - If you are using Visual Studio, build and run using HTTPS, e.g., `https://localhost:7219`.

+## Authentication and Authorization

+The application uses ASP.NET Core Identity for user management and JWT for securing API endpoints.
+Ensure you have configured the `Jwt` settings in `appsettings.json` correctly.

 ## CORS Configuration